mardigiorgio/Robotics-Control-System/README.md

 The framework demonstrates advanced robotics concepts including closed-loop control, sensor fusion, and autonomous behavior selection through an interactive touchscreen interface.

 ## License

-This project is released as open source for educational use.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.